Many travel writers I meet want to start a blog. But how do you create a successful blog – one that earns income?

 Work on your travel writing skills and make your content entertaining, educational and informative for your readers.
 When you do, you’ll create a successful blog and your readers will keep coming back for more.

 I wish I had more eBooks available when I first started my website, but it doesn’t usually happen that way.
 I’ve added coaching & mentoring services and workshops to my products since then.
 These off-line services are also thriving and contributing to my income.
+And, more recently, we added online courses and group coaching.

 Make sure you have some solid products and services in mind when you start your blog or website.
 If you already have some products or services to offer, that’s even better.